 - Create a strong password.
-This means that it is a minimum of seven characters in length and contains a mixture of upper and lower case letters, symbols, and numbers.
+This means that it is a minimum of seven characters and contains a mixture of upper and lower case letters, symbols, and numbers.
 You should never provide your password to someone you do not know.

 - Don’t provide your information (personal or financial) online unless you know the website you are using is legitimate, secure, and encrypted.
-It is also important to make sure that you are dealing with the right entity, and using its real website and not a look-alike site created by a scam artist.
+It is also important to make sure that you are dealing with the right entity and using its real website and not a look-alike site created by a scam artist.
 Also, look for “https://” (the “s” stands for secure) before a web address.

-- Contact companies through trusted channels.
+- Contact companies only through trusted channels.
 If you are concerned about an email or other message you received, call the company immediately at its publically-listed phone number.
-Never trust the phone number or email address in the message.
+Never trust the phone number or email address given in the message.

 - Verify the person you are dealing with is who they claim to be, and not an imposter.
-Contact a friend or family member who could confirm the person’s story, or try contacting the real person at a phone number you know is accurate.
+Contact a friend or family member who could confirm the person’s story, or try contacting the real person at a phone number you know is correct.

 If you are a victim of a social media scam, take the following steps:

 - Stop all contact with the scam artist and block his or her phone numbers, instant messages, and email addresses.